 Every now and again I do go back into corporate life to top up the bank account.
 In a lot of ways, it is nice having a regular income and a bit of a normal routine.
 But ultimately I don’t want to spend my days working for someone else.
 I like the freedom that freelance life gives me.
 Even if the money train is more of a financial roller coaster.

-The Things I Don’t Get Paid For
+The Surprising Things Travel Bloggers Do Not Get Paid For

 I didn’t really want to talk about money